Options Available (Accommodation, meals, permit fees, ground transportation, government tax, guide, airport picks up & drop off)

 The trekking begins with a west drive from Kathmandu to Benshishahar by Car or Jeep into the Annapurna conservation area.
 We can take the three-day trek to Koto or continue a 4ward drive.
 KOTO is the starting point of the Valley trekking.
 We will also organize the tour / Trekking on your suitable date.

-When you inform us about the customized date and itinerary, Boundless Adventure (P) Ltd. organizes the best tailor-made trip for you.
+When you let us know about the customized date and itinerary, Boundless Adventure (P) Ltd. organizes the best tailor-made trip for you.

 Kang-La pass trek